 What are Funeral Directors like?

-Based on our pool of users, funeral directors tend to be predominately artistic people.
+Based on our pool of users, funeral directors tend to be predominately investigative people.

 Take our career test to see what career interest category best describes you.